RTradeLtd/temporal-api-documentation/source/includes/payment/_purchase_credits.md

 `https://api.temporal.cloud/v2/payments/bch/create`

 Create a payment request to purchase credits with BCH (Bitcoin Cash).
+You must send *exactly* the `charge_amount` in a single transaction to the specified deposit address.
+If you have enabled email notifications, you will receive an email when your payment is confirmed.
+Depending on the number of pending BCH payments being processed, it may take up to three hours.
+If your payment hasn't been confirmed within 24 hours, please send us an email indicating your username, and the payment number for the payment you are having troubles with.

 ### Parameters